 I am James Nichol and I live in Stroud, Gloucestershire, England.
 The Contemplative Inquiry blog started in August 2012, and includes personal sharing, discursive writing, poetry and book reviews.

 Over time my inquiry, and with it this blog, has morphed into an open process, no longer tied to any specific tradition.
-This feels like a natural development, since the culture of OBOD is one that encourages links with other paths.
-The blog in particular has become a wider celebration of contemplative spirituality, where ‘contemplative’ points to practices that train attentiveness, open spaces for wonder, and provide opportunities to reflect.
-Not everything can or should be captured in words.
-Yet much can be usefully articulated and shared and, for me, sharing is itself a valuable practice.
+The blog has become a wider celebration of contemplative spirituality, where ‘contemplative’ points to practices that train attentiveness, open spaces for wonder, and provide opportunities to reflect.

 At the time of editing I have started to explore what it would be like to take the stance of ‘secular contemplative’, working work within a frame of bio-spirituality.
 In this version of spirituality without religion, I will continue to be in dialogue with the traditions and perspectives that have informed me up to now.
 Over time I will introduce new elements as well.